 Avenue Restaurant Maynooth is one of the best neighbourhood cafes and restaurants in the country.
 Whether at lunch or in the evening the food is always top notch, service is friendly and relaxed and the room is stylish.

-Maynooth is a busy Town, what with the colleges and large companies that are situated in and around it.
-Avenue Cafe & Restaurant have been serving this market very effectively.
-Opening in December 2007 by Robert & Bronagh Kennedy, Avenue already boasts a band of loyal local customers and in recent years they have created a comfy library style bar with plush leather seating and tall stools around the traditional bar.
+Maynooth is a busy town, what with the colleges and large companies that are situated in and around it and Avenue Cafe & Restaurant have been serving this market very effectively.
+Opened in December 2007 by Robert & Bronagh Kennedy, Avenue boasts a large following of loyal, local customers and in recent years they have created a comfy library style bar with plush leather seating and tall stools around the traditional bar.

-There is a range of interesting whisking, as well as full use of the very good wine list, with a large selection available by the glass.
-It has become the unofficial home of the Irish rugby team when they are esconsed in Carton House just down the road.
+There is a range of interesting whiskeys here, as well as craft beers, speciality gins and of course the very good wine list, with a large selection available by the glass.
+It has become the unofficial home of the Irish rugby team when they are ensconced in Carton House just down the road.

-I started with a pitch perfect Caesar salad that was crunchy and had the correct ingredients in the right amounts, no small feat apparently judging from the strange combinations or random ingredients that are sometimes described as a Caesar salad.
+I started with a pitch perfect Caesar salad that was crunchy and had the correct ingredients in the right amounts, no small feat apparently judging from the strange combinations of random ingredients that are sometimes described as a Caesar salad.

-John enjoyed two large chunks or deep fried Brie with a berry compote while Abigail got the star with a really good salmon fish cake, which came on mixed leaves and a yoghurt salsa on top.
+John enjoyed two large chunks or deep fried Brie with berry compote while Abigail got the star with a really good salmon fish cake, which came on mixed leaves and a yoghurt salsa on top.
 It was light and erred on the side of fishy, without being overpowering.